-Source: at 31/12/22. © 2023 Morningstar, Inc. All rights reserved.
+Source: at 28/02/23. © 2023 Morningstar, Inc. All rights reserved.
 The information contained herein: (1) is proprietary to Morningstar; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete, or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance does not predict future returns.

 Please remember that past performance does not predict future returns.
 The value of an investment and the income from it can rise as well as fall as a result of market and currency fluctuations, and you may not get back the amount originally invested.
+Please refer to glossary for definition of share price total return.